-- ✓ Any student who feels they may need an accommodation based on the impact of a disability should contact the instructor as soon as possible to discuss your specific needs. - ✓ Students with documented disabilities should also contact the Student Life Disability Services (SLDS) in 098 Baker Hall (phone: 292-3307) to coordinate reasonable accommodations for the course. - ✓ You MUST BE REGISTERED through SLDS in order to receive accommodations. - ✓ SLDS forms must be given to the course coordinator (Dr. Rumsey) as early in the semester as possible to be filled out and returned to you in time. - ✓ SLDS requires at least 3 business days to coordinate an exam for someone who is already registered through SLDS.
-For someone not registered with SLDS by that time, we cannot guarantee accommodation.
+- ✓ Any student who feels they may need an accommodation based on the impact of a disability should contact the instructor as soon as possible to discuss your specific needs. - ✓ Students with documented disabilities should also contact the Student Life Disability Services (SLDS) in 098 Baker Hall (phone: 292-3307) to coordinate reasonable accommodations for the course. - ✓ You MUST BE REGISTERED through SLDS in order to receive accommodations. - ✓ SLDS forms must be given to the course coordinator (Dr. Rumsey) as early in the semester as possible to be filled out and returned to you in time. - ✓ SLDS requires A LOT OF LEAD TIME to coordinate an exam for someone who is already registered through SLDS.
+YOU KNOW THE EXAM DATES NOW, SO PLEASE START SIGNING UP FOR EXAMS NOW!

 The University strives to make all learning experiences as accessible as possible.
 In light of the current pandemic, students seeking to request COVID-related accommodations may do so through the university's request process, managed by Student Life Disability Services.
 If you anticipate or experience academic barriers based on your disability (including mental health, chronic or temporary medical conditions), please let me know immediately so that we can privately discuss options.
 To establish reasonable accommodations, I may request that you register with Student Life Disability Services.
 After registration, make arrangements with me as soon as possible to discuss your accommodations so that they may be implemented in a timely fashion.
-SLDS contact information: slds@osu.edu; 614-292-3307; slds.osu.edu; 614-292-3307; slds.osu.edu; 614-292-3307; slds.osu.edu; 614-292-
+SLDS contact information: slds@osu.edu; 614-292-3307; slds.osu.edu; 098 Baker Hall, 113 W. 12th Avenue.